oVirt/ovirt-site/source/feature/cpu-host-support.html.md

 ### Benefit to oVirt

-Allows the users to get better performance from their VM's.
+Allows the users to get better performance from their VM's through using all CPU capabilities - including the ones not handled by qemu/kvm

 ### Dependencies / Related Features